go-xmlfmt/xmlfmt/README.md

 Note that

-- the XML is mainly used in Windows environments, thus the default line ending is in Windows' `CRLF` format.
-To change the default line ending, see the above sample code (first line).
+- the default line ending is handled by the package automatically now.
+For Windows it's `CRLF`, and standard for anywhere else.
+No need to change the default line ending now.
 - the case of XML comments nested within XML comments is ***not*** supported.
 Please avoid them or use any other tools to correct them before using this package.
 - don't turn on the `nestedTagsInComments` parameter blindly, as the code has become 10+ times more complicated because of it.